libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------

-## Aetherius's Current Modules
+## Aetherius's Current Modes

-All modules upload to the main chatbot's memories, so it's knowledgebase will grow on whatever external data you want!
+All modes upload to the main chatbot's memories, so it's knowledgebase will grow on whatever external data you want!

 **Main Chatbot:** A chatbot with realistic long term memory to serve as your personal Ai companion!

-**External Resource Modules (Aethersearch, Agent):** These modules enable Aetherius to connect with external data.
-Owing to the constraints of smaller models, it is recommended to scrape the Wikipedia page of your desired subject prior to initiating a conversation.
-The memories created from these tools are shared across all chatbot versions, allowing Aetherius’s knowledge base to expand over time.
+**Agent Mode** This mode enables the Agent Architecture.
+This will allow Aetherius autonomously generate a research tasklist, as well as connect with external data.
+The memories created from this mode are shared with the main chatbot, allowing Aetherius’s knowledge base to expand over time.

-**Aethersearch:** This is a chatbot that will let you talk to external data.
-It includes webscrape, websearch, and file processing tools.
-This bot will prioritize external information over Aetherius's Memories.
-File formats include .txt, pdf, epub, jpg, jpeg, and png.
-(Photo file types only read text with OCR, requires Tesseract.)

-**Agent:** This is a chatbot that follows the Autonomous Architecture.
-As of now its only tools are DB searches.
-It will decide if it needs its memories, external resources, or both for each task in its generated tasklist.
+**Web DB:** This checkmark will let you talk to data scraped with the Web Search/Scrape Tool.

+**File DB:** This check mark will let you talk to data scraped from files with the File Processing Tool.

+**Memory DB:** This checkmark will have Aetherius choose it's most relivant memory database and then search it.

 ------